Towards a unified treatment of $\Delta S=0$ parity violation in low-energy nuclear processes: Perspectives from comparisons with experiment

 We now turn to other observables, starting with the parity-violating longitudinal asymmetry in low-energy $\vec{p}p$ scattering, $A_L (\vec{p} p)$, for which the Danilov parameters associated with $S-P$ interference should suffice.
 Fixed target $\vec{p}p$ experiments at beam energies of 13.6 MeV, 15 MeV, and 45 MeV can be analyzed within a DDH framework~\cite{Carlson:2001ma} to yield~\cite{Haxton:2013aca}

 which we evaluate as $120 - 56 + 60 =124$.
 Thus our results in this case do not compare favorably.
 For context, we note that an analysis of this observable in chiral effective theory shows that correlated two-pion exchange (TPE) also plays an important role~\cite{deVries:2013fxa,Viviani:2014zha,deVries:2014vqa}, bringing in an interaction largely controlled by $h_\pi^1$ as well, although TPE is not present in the DDH framework.
 As for the other observables we have considered, the value of $h_\pi^1$ plays an important numerical role, with the subleading contributions, which are largely isovector, and the leading ones, which are isoscalar, playing comparable numerical roles.
 Thus although our original assessment of the Danilov parameters, with the exception of the one in which $h_\pi^1$ appears, are crudely consistent with large $N_c$ scaling, it appears that the large $N_c$ relationships are not effective in predicting the aggregate size of the various contributions.
 In this the parameter $h_\pi^1$ drives this conclusion, making its computation within LQCD~\cite{Feng:2017iqb,Sen:2021dcb}, noting the pioneering work of Ref.~\cite{Wasem:2011tp}, or an improved experimental assessment of it, possibly through a next-generation $\vec{n} p \to d \gamma$ experiment, extremely welcome.
+Another interesting possibility would be a neutron spin rotation experiment in liquid $^4$He; the existing limit is consistent with zero but is statistics limited~\cite{Swanson:2019cld}, and a new experiment with a planned factor of 10 improvement in sensitivity is being developed~\cite{NIST2019}.
+With our Danilov parameter estimates that experiment should be able to measure a non-zero result.
 As for our suggestion that the extraction of $h_\pi^1$, and possibly other couplings, could vary with the cutoff scale of the physical description, we hope that further studies of hadronic parity violation in complex systems could be made and be of sufficient precision to reveal this effect in other isosectors as well.
 Since we have noted that additional penguin contributions, of purely isoscalar character, emerge once the charm quark is no longer an active degree of freedom, we think that precision experimental studies of hadronic parity violation in the isoscalar sector, as detailed in Ref.~\cite{Gardner2017paradigm}, both in few-body and complex nuclei, would be needed to assess the quantitative importance of these long-neglected effects.
 A particularly appealing example would be the measurement of the parity-violating asymmetry in $\vec{n} + d \to t + \gamma$, because the asymmetry is expected to be somewhat larger than those of other measured reactions, with little sensitivity to the isotensor sector --- and it would be interesting to compare that outcome to the measured $\gamma$-ray asymmetry in $^{19}$F decay~\cite{Haxton:2013aca,Gardner2017paradigm} and even more so if the precision of the latter experiment could be improved.